StellarKit/stellarkit-client-electron/README.md

 # Stellar Client

-A destop app that wraps much of the js-stellar-sdk
+A destop app that wraps much of the js-stellar-sdk.
+Apps can be built for win/macos/linux

-This is just an Electron wrapper around the [`stellar-client-web`](https://github.com/StellarKit/stellar-client-web).
+This is an ['Electron application'](https://electronjs.org/) wrapper around the [`stellar-client-web`](https://github.com/StellarKit/stellar-client-web) project.

-Electron creates a desktop application and installer around a javascript project.
-Creates apps that run on win/mac/linux.

 To build and run:
 ```